Đan Trường: Early years

-He has been a professional singer since 1997 and has been active for over 20 years, after winning 2nd prize at a talent show "The Voice of District 10", Ho Chi Minh City.
-In 1997, he signed an exclusive contract with HT Production and became known for Chinese music-Vietnamese lyric songs; the most popular one of them is "Kiep Ve Sau" and "Di Ve Noi Xa" of the same album that was released at the end of 1999.
+However, during the time Đan Trường worked as a carpenter at a furniture workshop near his home, he registered to attend a singing competition.
+After winning 2nd prize at a talent show "The Voice of District 10", Ho Chi Minh City, in 1997, he signed an exclusive contract with HT Production of manager Tuấn Thaso (real name Hoàng Tuấn) and became known for Chinese music-Vietnamese lyric songs.
+The most popular one of them is "Kiep Ve Sau" and "Di Ve Noi Xa" of the same album that was released at the end of 1999.
 This song won him the Favorite Artist award of Green Wave Awards.